Whimsical Wisconsin Winter Activities

 Climb the Ice* - Dodgeville

-Travel Tip: Head to Red Rooster Cafe in Mineral Point to warm up with some figgyhobbin or Cornish Pasties.
+Travel Tip: After scaling the ice at Governor Dodge, head to Red Rooster Cafe in Mineral Point to warm up with some figgyhobbin or Cornish Pasties.

 Rooted in Scandinavian folklore, trolls are small, stout rock-dwellers with prophetic powers and a trick up their sleeve.
-As the Troll Capital of the World, Mt.
-Horeb features 15 hand-carved trolls in its quaint downtown.
-Many stand guard to Mt.
-Horeb’s classic storefronts, like Open House Imports which sells beautiful Norwegian clothing and troll trinkets.
+As the Troll Capital of the World, Mount Horeb features 15 hand-carved trolls in its charming downtown.
+Many stand guard to Mount Horeb’s classic storefronts, like Open House Imports which sells beautiful Norwegian clothing and troll trinkets.
 Kids will love scouting out each funny troll face on the main “Trollway.”
 Most are friendly, but don’t miss the grouchy troll at the award-winning Grumpy Troll Brewpub.
 With a “Grumpy Hour” special and brewery tours, the local brewery is a must-visit.

-Travel Tip: Plan your visit to coincide with the Scandihoovian Winter Festival to take part in troll making and Koob, an old Viking game.
+Travel Tip: Plan your visit to coincide with the Scandihoovian Winter Festival to take part in troll making out of snow and Koob, an old Viking game.